Rosehips Oil - The Natural Healer

 Rosehips is a Natural Precursor of A-VitaminRosehips oil offers an excellent source of trans-retinoic acid (a natural precursor of A-vitamin).
 This makes it a great ingredient to cinsider for skin infections such as acne.

 And it is the trans-retinoic acid that helps repair and smooth damaged skin tissue from scalds, burns, or over-exposure to sun.

 It also helps reduce fine lines around the eyes as well as wrinkles, bringing newfound elasticity to the skin.

 How Does it Do That?Because rosehips is an excellent source of essential fatty acids omega 3 and omega 6, it actively helps with cellular and tissue regeneration – even normalizing skin with large pores.

-I've seen it in action, and it really makes a visible difference for large pores.
+I've seen it in action in both myself and a few clients, and it has made a visible difference for large pores.

 It's DryRosehips is classified among the oils as dry to very dry.
 It has an incredibly short 'surface time' on the skin and is so rapidly absorbed leaving no oily residue, that is ideal for face oils.

-Although it can be used undiluted, I find it far too dry to stand alone, and will mix it with fattier oils for personal blend face and body oils.
+Although it can be used undiluted, I find it far too dry to stand alone, and will usually mix it with fattier oils in personal blend face and body oils.